Ackee-Blockchain/tests-composable-cow/README.md

-# Woke tests for Composable Cow
+# Tests for Composable Cow

 ## Setup